Santa Rita Hills AVA

 Discover Terroir

-The Santa Rita Hills AVA, situated in California's Central Coast AVA, is a picturesque and unique viticultural area.
+The Santa Rita Hills AVA, situated in the California's Central Coast AVA of United States, is a picturesque and unique viticultural area.
 Nestled within the larger Santa Ynez Valley in Santa Barbara County, this region is characterized by its distinctive and varied landscape.
 Rolling hills dominate the terrain, offering a patchwork of vineyards that sprawl across the undulating topography.
 These hills provide a range of exposures and microclimates, ideal for viticulture.

 Enclosed between the Purisima Hills to the north and the Santa Rosa Hills to the south, the AVA presents a diverse and scenic landscape.
 The region's proximity to the Pacific Ocean is a defining feature, contributing to the fog and cool ocean breezes that shape its climate and, in turn, the character of its wines.
 Vineyards are often found on slopes with varying aspects, benefiting from the optimal sun exposure and the well-drained soils that are characteristic of the area.